 Liposome Drug Delivery Vector Targeting the Blood Brain Barrier

-Researchers at Leiden University have developed a novel lipid, which when mixed with a naturally occurring phospholipid and formulated into 150 nm liposomes, results in a drug delivery vehicle with >10-fold selectivity for the brain endothelium (ie. the BBB) over the systemic endothelium.
+Researchers at Leiden University have developed a novel lipid, which when mixed with a naturally occurring phospholipid and formulated into 150 nm liposomes, results in a drug delivery vehicle with> 10-fold selectivity for the brain endothelium (ie the BBB) over the systemic endothelium .
 Encapsulation of both small molecule drugs (doxorubicin) and inorganic nanoparticles (gold nanoparticles) has been successfully demonstrated, resulting in the selective delivery of these reagents to the BBB (following intravenous injection).
-The novel lipid, required for BBB targeting, is synthesised in a single synthetic step (plus purification) using readily available reagents (<10 Euro/g, Sigma).
+The novel lipid, required for BBB targeting, is synthesized in a single synthetic step (plus purification) using readily available reagents (<10 Euro / g, Sigma).

 Details and State of Development:

-The researchers have also demonstrated proof-of-principle of successful encapsulation of small molecule drugs as well as larger cargoes in the newly developed nanocarrier.
+The researchers also have proven proof-of-principle of successful encapsulation of small molecule drugs as well as larger cargoes in the newly developed nanocarrier.

 - Selective drug delivery to the brain and/or BBB would represent a major breakthrough in the diagnosis and/or treatment of many brain diseases.